Free tool

 At a Glance: What Affects Your Score

-The charts above use GMAT Focus total scores (205–805) and program-reported ranges where available.
+The chart above uses GMAT Focus total scores (205–805) and program-reported ranges where available.
 The full scoring recipe is private, but here's what we know.
 How GMAT Focus scoring works.

 Impacts your score